• Skip to primary navigation

 Tombow Dual Brush Pens are well known by hand lettering and calligraphy artists but they are also a great alternative to Copics.
 They offer beautiful blending, watercolor effects, and longevity.

-The Dual Brush pens come with a desk stand and are packaged beautifully for ease of use.
+The pens come with a desk stand and are packaged beautifully for ease of use.
 Although the packaging is intended to store your markers vertically, they need to be stored horizontally to prevent the nibs from drying out which will affect their longevity.
 This may be something you wish to consider when purchasing this particular set.

 The Dual Brush pens have a colored cap on the brush end, but no color family or color label on the ends, which can make choosing complementary colors for blending a bit challenging.
 Be sure to swatch your colors so that you know the exact shade of each pen before starting a project.